Endoscopic Ultrasound (EUS)

 Visualization

 Visualization is key to accurately identifying tumors and tissue properties and boundaries.
-New and enhanced features available on Olympus® ultrasound processors are designed to improve visualization and assist in diagnostic, therapeutic, and interventional procedures, that may lead to improved quality of patient care.
+Advanced features available on Olympus® ultrasound processors are designed to improve visualization and assist in diagnostic, therapeutic, and interventional procedures, that may lead to improved quality of patient care.

 Olympus offers a full line-up of ultrasound processors designed to meet and exceed the needs of gastroenterologists performing a wide range of EUS procedures.